miker704/deploying_to_render/README.md

     // create a consumer instance using your render website url / cable

     const cable = createConsumer('wss://appname.onrender.com/cable');

+    //comment out the render url instance when working on your project and use local host
+    //push to github only the render url instance uncommented so it works on render

     this.subscription = cable.subscriptions.create({channel:'channel_name', id: channel.id},{...})